Renjish-k-s/Detection-of-Dental-Diseases-through-X-Ray-Deep-Learning/README.md

 This project implements a deep learning pipeline to classify dental radiographs into four distinct pathology classes: **Cavity**, **Implant**, **Filling**, and **Impacted Tooth**.
 Utilizing the power of **NASNetLarge**, a state-of-the-art convolutional neural network architecture, the model aims to assist dental professionals with automatic diagnosis through accurate and scalable image classification.

-Our approach leverages the **NASNetLarge** model, pretrained on ImageNet, fine-tuned on a curated dataset of over **8000 labeled dental radiographs** to ensure high diagnostic relevance and performance.
+Our approach leverages the **NASNetLarge** model, pretrained on ImageNet, fine-tuned on a curated dataset of over **8000 labeled dental radiographs** to ensure high diagnostic relevance and performance.(if need this full project contact through linked in price NEGOTIABLE)

 ---